JamieHeather/stitchr/README.md

 *This script will almost certainly not produce the original recombined sequences that encoded the original TCRs; it merely recreates an equivalent full length sequence that will encode the same amino acid sequences.
 It aims to produce a sequence as close to germline as possible - so all CDR3 residues that *can* be germline encoded are such, in this ouput.
 Non-templated residues in the CDR3 (or those templated by the D gene, which is treated as non-templated here) are chosen from known codon usage frequencies.

-This script currently only works on human and mouse alpha/beta TCR chains, but should be readily adapted to any other species/locus.
+This script currently only works on human and mouse alpha/beta TCR chains, but should be readily adapted to any other species/locus providing you can get all the correct data in IMGT format.

 Care must be taken to ensure that the correct TCR informaton is input.
 E.g. ensure that:
 * You're using proper IMGT gene nomenclature
-    * Older/deprecated gene names will not work)
+    * Older/deprecated gene names will not work
 * You have the correct and full [CDR3 **junction** sequence](http://www.imgt.org/FAQ/#question39)
     * I.e. running inclusively from the conserved cysteine to the conserved phenylalanine (or rarely, tryptophan) residues
 * You are using the right alleles for the TCR genes in question if known (i.e. the bit after the asterisk in the gene name)